Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Numerical tests

 \subsection{Test 2: Convergence in time}

 In this section, we aim to numerically verify the convergence of the method as $\Delta t \to 0$, after the training of the neural networks.
 The global error in \eqref{eq:final_error} depends on both the accuracy of the time integration method and the neural networks.
 Here, our goal is to assess convergence by isolating the contribution of the time integration scheme in \eqref{eq:final_error}.
+The first case, \Cref{sec:test_convergence_analytical}, concerns a manufactured problem which has an analytical solution, whereas the second case, \Cref{sec:test_convergence_generic}, addresses a more general setting.
+To ease the readability, we report here the common setup of the two cases.

+Since our goal is to analyze temporal convergence, in light of \eqref{eq:final_error}, the approximation error of the neural networks must be reduced as much as possible to isolate the term $L_{\Psi}C_1\Delta t^p$.
+To this end, we employ deep neural networks with multiple layers and a large number of trainable parameters for both cases.
+Their specific architecture will be detailed in the following.

+The width of the layers is chosen in agreement to what reported in \Cref{sec:autoencoders} and the guidelines provided in \cite{Li2023, Cai2022, Park2020}.
+In order to ensure continuity to $F_n$, the activation function used in the encoder are ELU $\in \mathcal{C}^1$.
+We investigate three training scenarios: \begin{enumerate} \item \textit{Exact rhs}: $F_n$ is computed directly from its definition, $J_{\Psi'}F_N(\Psi(\cdot))$, yielding the most accurate result since only the autoencoder is approximated by neural networks. \item \textit{Semi data-driven}: $F_n$ is approximated by $N_{F_n}$ using augmented data and trained according to the strategy outlined in \Cref{sec:semi_datadriven}. \item \textit{Fully data-driven}: $F_n$ is approximated by $N_{F_n}$ which is trained following the methodology described in \Cref{sec:fully_datadriven}.
+The training is accomplished with the FE difference operator, see \eqref{eq:loss_2_fully_datadriven}. \end{enumerate} After training, the quality of the DRE is assessed by computing the average relative error over the test dataset: